dwyl/image-classifier/README.md

 inside the
 [`_comparison`](./_comparison/) folder.

-# Audio transciption and semantic search
+# Semantic search

 Suppose you want to find a specific image on a certain thema.
 One way to solve this problem is to perform a full-text search query on specific words among these captions.

-With Machine Learning and models, you can greatly improve the search with _semantic search_: you search for images whose captions are close in terms of _meaning_ to your search.
+With Machine Learning and models, you can greatly improve the search with _semantic search_: you look for images whose captions are close in terms of _meaning_ to your search.

 It remains to express what "close" means and how to do this.